Welcome to our website that aims to give you unbiased reviews of graphics tablets and related products.

 If you are thinking of buying your first Graphics Tablet, read our Getting Started Guide, where you can find the answers to the most common questions you might have.

-- Do I need a graphics tablet for Adobe Illustrator?
+- How to use a graphics tablet for digital scrapbooking

 What is a graphics tablet?

 A graphics tablet is a device used to draw and design on your computer.
 It can be seen as the digital version of a pencil or pen, but with more precision.

 The lines are drawn by touching the surface of the tablet which then transfers to the screen.
 If you want to erase something, just simply rub it away like you would on paper!

 How to choose the right graphics tablet – a buyers guide.

 There are many different reasons why you might want a Graphics Tablet.
 Most likely, you are already using your computer to do some sort of creative activity, such as digital photography, artwork using Adobe Photoshop or GIMP or even digital scrapbooking.

 It is also a fair assumption that you will be looking for a graphics tablet to replace what you currently use your mouse to do – and yes, I know, drawing in Photoshop is almost impossible with a mouse.
 Not totally impossible, but certainly not the easiest way to draw on a computer.